1yesman9/aura/README.md

 }
 ```

-This reduce function will return true, if one or more effect instances exist.
+If no effect instances exist, the calculated value will default to false.
+If one or more exists, the calculated value will be true.
 This should be used for something like a stun, where you want to apply the stun if 1 or more stuns are applied, and remove it when 0 are applied.

 ### Sum
 ```lua